jacquelinekay/cppnow2017/reflection/slides.md

 - Uses the identifier name and type to get the member pointer
 - Associates this into tuple of constexpr string, member pointer accessor pairs.
 - Template specialization required for 1 member, 2 members, ... up to N members

 ---

-# Shout-out

-[Iguana](https://github.com/qicosmos/iguana), a serialization engine by Yu Qi, uses a similar technique for static reflection

----
 # POD Flat Reflection (pfr)